Inflammation is often indicated by the presence of its four calling card symptoms: redness, swelling, heat, and pain.

 Inflammation is the innate immune system’s response to harmful elements in the body.
-Pathogens, toxic materials, damaged cells, irradiation, and other negative stimuli can all incite the immune response and cause the onset of inflammation (the body’s initial reaction in the innate immune response).
+Pathogens, toxic materials, damaged cells, irradiation, and other negative stimuli can all incite the immune response and cause the onset of inflammation.

 The basic steps that are involved in an inflammatory response are: